 It was nice and crispy.

 I had to say, getting on that subway for the first time was a bit scary.
 It seemed like so much happening at one time.
 On the one hand, there were crowds of people getting on and off the train.
-Musicians were singing at each street corner trying to catch their big breaks and be discovered.
+Musicians were singing at each street corner, trying to catch their big break and be discovered.
 It was so magical.